The Friends of the Wild Flower Garden

 On December 8, 1992, the Minneapolis Park & Recreation Board granted approval for a small part of Wirth Park that lay outside the boundary of Eloise Butler Wildflower Garden, to be added to the Garden's acreage.
 This increased the size of the Garden by about one acre.
 This is one Friends story of her involvement in this process.

-One of my volunteer projects, with some help from Sallie Cole as Board Members of the Friends, was to sort through hundreds and hundreds of slides taken by Mrs. (Martha) Crone during her tenure as curator of the Eloise Butler Wildflower Garden.
+One of my volunteer projects, with some help from Sallie Cole and Board Members of the Friends, was to sort through hundreds and hundreds of slides taken by Mrs. (Martha) Crone during her tenure as curator of the Eloise Butler Wildflower Garden.
 A slide taken in 1954 looking eastward from “lone oak hill” in the Upland Garden, was a view of a treeless rolling hill covered with only the fall grasses.
 Yet, by 1993 the view from the same hill had become obscured by overgrowth.
 The old Fruen Mill was completely occluded.

 The view from the same hillside was one of sumac and small trees pressed against the fence line.
 I couldn’t get the beautiful prairie view Mrs. Crone had photographed so many years ago out of my mind.
 On my walks around the outer perimeter of the Garden I found remnants of the grassy meadow, its size becoming smaller each year as plant growth took it over.